Exotic birds escape storm-damaged aviary at Oakland Zoo

 "Wow, even by the standards of what has turned out to be one of our most extraordinary winter seasons in a very long time, yesterday stands out," the National Weather Service said of the storm.
 "Explosive cyclogenesis over the eastern Pacific resulted in a 984 mb low-pressure center just west of the San Mateo County coast, and associated widespread strong and damaging winds and flooding rains."

-At the zoo, the trees did not injury any of the animals.
+At the zoo, the trees did not injure any of the animals.

 "Fortunately, no animals were injured," officials tweeted.